 SHENZHEN OPENING

 On May 1, Stone Island opened its first monobrand store in Shenzhen, China.
 The 90 sq m retail space is located in the Mix City shopping mall.
 The store has an industrial appearance: hanging aluminum bars, carbon hangers and modular shelves covered in black felt.
-The floor is decorated with natural gry stone blocks in triangular shapes, and the black back wall features the brand’s logo.
+The floor is decorated with natural gray stone blocks in triangular shapes, and the black back wall features the brand’s logo.
 The Italian brand led by Carlo Rivetti counts 26 freestanding stores, besides eighteen shops in malls and 45 corner stores.

 www.stoneisland.com